Howard County Maryland assistance programs.

-A new health care program known as the Healthy Howard Health Plan is offering residents high quality, low priced health care and even free prescription medicines.
+A health care program known as the Healthy Howard Health Plan is offering residents high quality, low priced medical care and even free prescription medicines.
 It covers the uninsured, and it may be a model for a federal government health plan.
 Phone 410-988-3737.

-Since the health care program started, Howard County has assisted more than 2,000 people across the county and in Columbia with signing up for federal and/or state assistance programs, and they provided discounted health care for hundreds of others across the county.
+Since the health care program started, Howard County has assisted thousands of people across the county and in Columbia with signing up for federal and/or state assistance programs, and they provided discounted health care for hundreds of others across the county.
 It provides health care to those who can't afford to pay for their health insurance but make too much to qualify for Medicaid or other federal programs.